ci-for-research/self-hosted-runners/ubuntu-surf-hpc-cloud/README.md

 As a repository, you can use a clone of [https://github.com/ci-for-science/python-example1](https://github.com/ci-for-science/python-example1) or any repository which has a GitHub Action workflow that has [`runs-on: self-hosted`](https://github.com/ci-for-science/python-example1/blob/4dea9c4f32a9bfcfcf166eb631c7aed3b2097d6c/.github/workflows/ci.yml#L15).

+### Step-2 Generating a Github Personal Access Token

 The Ansible playbook uses Personal Access Token for GitHub account to register the runner.
 The token needs to have full admin rights for the repo.
-At the moment the checkbox that needs to be checked is called `repo          Full control of private repositories`.
+The only scope needed is `repo          Full control of private repositories`.

+[![Token permissions](images/token_permissions.png)](https://github.com/settings/tokens)

  The token can be created [here](https://github.com/settings/tokens).

-[![Token permissions](images/token_permissions.png)](https://github.com/settings/tokens)

-The token should be set as the `PAT` environment variable.
+The generated token should be set as the `PAT` environment variable.

 ```shell
 export PAT=xxxxxxxxxxxxxxx